 My name is Michelle.

-I'm 30 years old and I am an attending anesthesiologist in Atlanta, Georgia.
-Before that, I was an Anesthesia resident at Columbia in New York City.
-Before that, I spent two years as a Pediatrics resident at the Children's Hospital of New York, because I believe that children are our future (teach them well and let them lead the way)--I decided to switch fields for a number of reasons.
-The institution where I work now is a smaller, tertiary care community hospital, but be warned that for privacy reasons, names, places, and identifying features will be omitted or changed in my work-related stories.
-Now that I'm not a resident anymore, I have more time, far too much of which I squander watching re-runs of "Top Chef."
-I live in Atlanta with my husband Joe, our three year-old son Cal, and our canine child Cooper.
-Our second son Mack joined us on January 6th, 2009.
+I'm an anesthesiologist in Atlanta, Georgia.
+Before that, I was an Anesthesia resident at Columbia-Presbyterian Hospital in New York City, and before that, I spent two years as a Pediatrics resident at the Children's Hospital of New York, because like Whitney Houston, I believe that children are our future.
+The institution where I currently work is a tertiary care community hospital, but be warned that for privacy reasons, all my stories concerning the hospital may have names, places, and identifying features omitted or changed.

 A long time ago, I used to go to Hunter College High School, an institution for nerds who think they're cool.
 Then I went to Wellesley College, an institution for women who think they're womyn.
 Those were the days.

-This site is called "The Underwear Drawer" because that's where I used to hide my journal when I was a wee mite.
-Sneaky, no?
+This site is called "The Underwear Drawer" because that's where I used to hide my journal back when I didn't know any better.
 Unfortunately, this name also attracts a lot of porn-seeking web surfers.
 Hello, porn aficionados!

 Still have question marks in your eyes?
 Check out the FAQs page for some answers.
 You can also e-mail me, but don't be sad if I don't e-mail back.
-I am very, very bad about that kind of thing.
-So, sorry in advance.
-Incidentally, I 'm also bad about writing thank-you cards.
+I love hearing from readers but am very, very bad about returning correspondence.
+So please consider this an apology in advance.

 (back to main page)